 - Try acupressure, which is a healing practice that uses finger pressure to help relieve muscle tension and increase blood circulation.
 It can also help relieve nausea and vomiting.
 Ask your nurse for the fact card Acupressure for Nausea and Vomiting, which can teach you how to do acupressure on yourself.

-- Contact the MSKCC Integrative Medicine Service at (646) 888-0800 for information about complementary therapies (such as acupuncture, massage, and music therapy) to help you relax and control your nausea and vomiting.
+- Contact MSK's Integrative Medicine Service at (646) 888-0800 for information about complementary therapies (such as acupuncture, massage, and music therapy) to help you relax and control your nausea and vomiting.

 Call Your Doctor or Nurse if You